In-ice Radio Signatures of Cosmic Ray Particle Cascades: Conclusion

 \section{Conclusion}

-Particle cascades induce by high energy cosmic rays will emit in-air and in-ice radio emission that could be detected with in-ice neutrino detectors such as ARA, RNO-G, RET and IceCube-Gen2 radio.
+Particle cascades induced by high energy cosmic rays will emit in-air and in-ice radio emission that could be detected with in-ice neutrino detectors such as ARA, RNO-G, and IceCube-Gen2 radio.
 Using FAERIE Monte-Carlo simulations, we investigated radio signatures of cosmic ray particle cascades, based on the signal amplitude, radiation energy, frequency, polarization, and timing.
 Our results show that the in-ice component from cosmic ray emission should be dominant for vertical showers, while the in-air component dominates for inclined showers, with zenith angle $\theta \gtrsim 20^{\circ}$.
 We further showed that the in-air and in-ice component have different signatures: The emission from the in-air component peaks at low frequency (below $100\, \rm MHz)$, close to the shower core and has a dominant Hpol polarization.
 On the other hand, the emission from the in-ice component peaks at higher frequencies (around $400\, \rm MHz$), further away from the shower core and shows a radial polarization.
-Eventually, we investigated the spatial distribution of double pulse events and estimated their rate to represent up to $\sim 40\%$ of triggered events in the $y$-channel of the electric field.
-These results provide valuable guidelines to identify cosmic rays and discriminate them from neutrinos with future in-ice radio experiments.
+Eventually, we investigated the spatial distribution of double pulse events.
+We found that double pulse signals are more likely to be observed by horizontally polarized channels, than vertically polarized ones, and that for primary energies $E>10^{17.5}\, \rm eV$, their rate could represent up to $\sim 40\%$ of triggered events in the $y$-channel of the electric field.

+These results provide a consistent physical framework to interpret the in-ice radio emission from cosmic-ray–induced cascades.
+The distinct spectral, polarization and spatial features identified in this work offer practical observables for identifying cosmic-ray events, reconstruct their geometry and energy, and calibrate in-ice radio detectors.
+In addition, they provide key observables to discriminate cosmic rays from neutrino-induced signals in the presence of a dominant cosmic-ray background, thereby strengthening the prospects for ultra-high-energy neutrino detection with future in-ice radio experiments.